mattblovell/kodi_panel/other/similar.md

 ### Odroid N2 OLED Driver

-Python-based service addon for Kodi from @roidy, distinct from OpenVFD.
+Python-based service addon for Kodi from CoreELEC forum member @roidy, distinct from OpenVFD.
 Supports SSD130[69] and SH1106-based OLED graphical displays.
 (SSD1309 support is SPI-only as of this writing, but I2C should be possible.)

 Kodi addon: [source](https://github.com/roidy/service.odroidn2.oled)